 RBC Global Asset Management Inc. exercises the voting rights attached to securities held by RBC Funds, PH&N Funds, RBC Private Pools, RBC Alternative Funds, RBC ETFs (“Funds”)1, and segregated client accounts where we have been granted voting discretion.2

 How does it work?

 Shareholders of a company are entitled to exercise the voting rights attached to their shares.
 A company’s shareholders receive proxy voting ballots, permitting them to vote on matters raised at annual and extraordinary meetings without physical attendance.
-Company meetings and the corresponding proxy ballots most frequently contain proposals (i.e. matters put forth to a vote) to elect corporate directors, to appoint external auditors and set their compensation, to adopt or amend management compensation plans, and to amend the capitalization of the company.
+Company meetings and the corresponding proxy ballots most frequently contain proposals (i.e. matters put forth to a vote) to elect corporate directors, to appoint external auditors and set their compensation, and to adopt or amend management compensation plans.

 Proxy voting is a key part of our stewardship process.
 It provides us with a method to communicate with issuers on how they can manage their ESG risks and opportunities in the long-term interests of investors.
 As an asset manager, RBC GAM has an obligation to act in the best interests of our clients, including segregated client accounts and investment funds.
 Voting responsibly is part of our fiduciary duty, and we make our voting decisions independently and in accordance with our custom Proxy Voting Guidelines.

 The RBC GAM Proxy Voting Guidelines (“Guidelines”) summarize the corporate governance principles which we will generally support through the exercise of votes on these issues.

 Proposals, including those on business issues specific to the issuer or those raised by shareholders of the issuer, are addressed on a case-by-case basis with a focus on the potential impact of the vote on shareholder value.